YulinChen12/cse15l-lab-reports/Lab4.md

 Use git clone to the SSH link on Github.

-I use the key press git clone followed by the link from the Github : git@github.com:YulinChen12/lab7.git
+I use the key press git clone followed by the link from the Github :

+git@github.com:YulinChen12/lab7.git then press enter

 Step 3: Compile and Run the Java test: